learn-co-curriculum/react-hooks-react-app-example/README.md

 Even though React is a modern, complex framework, it still relies on a regular `index.html` file to load the JavaScript!
 The file can be found in the `public` folder.
-Take a look at it and try identify how `public/index.html` is connected to `src/index.js`.
+Take a look at it now.

-In general, when you're given a React project to work with, it's a good idea to start by reading the `index.js` and work your way down from there into the rest of the components.
+In general, when you're given a React project to work with, it's a good idea to start by reading the `index.js` file then work your way down from there into the rest of the components.

 ## App.js